KawiraSharon/nyc-taxi-trip-etl-pipeline/documentation/screenshots.md

 ## ETL Pipeline and Dashboard Walkthrough using Screenshots

-This file tells the story of how Kestra extracted the data from Kaggle using an API all the way to how it was visualized on PowerBI
+This file tells the story of how Kestra extracts the data from Kaggle using an API all the way to how it was visualized on PowerBI

 ---------------------------------------------------------------------------------------------------------
 ### Kestra Orchestration